mattermost/docs/source/process/training.rst

 3. (Chair) Starts Zoom recording at 9:00am Palo Alto time.

-4. (Chair and Co-Chairs) Runs through the agenda, which comprises one or more of the following items:
+4. (Chair and Co-Chairs) Runs through the agenda, which typically comprises of the following items:

 - **Introductions**

+- (15 minutes) **Business Use Case**

+  - Audience: Everyone, but primarily AEs, CSMs
+  - What does it do, why do people use it, who uses it
+  - Customer use case examples and success stories
+  - Roadmap (status and committed timelines, if any)
-- **Functionality / Benefits**
+  - Q&A

+- (30 minutes) **Live Product Demo**

   - Audience: Everyone
-  - What does it do, why do people use it, who uses it (customer segment)
-  - Customer use case examples (success stories)
+  - End user demo
+  - Admin configuration demo
   - Known customer issues and workarounds
-  - Roadmap (status and committed timelines, if any)
   - Q&A

-- **Technical Training**
+- (15 minutes) **Technical Overview**

-  - Audience: Primarily support, SAs and QA
+  - Audience: Primarily CSMs, SAs, Support, QA
-  - Technical understanding of how the feature works and how it was built (to help with better troubleshooting)
   - Technical flow for the feature, data structure, etc.
   - What to ask for when troubleshooting
   - Q&A

-- **Options for Testing**
+- (30 minutes) **Technical Deep Dive**

-  - Audience: Primarily support and QA
+  - Audience: Primarily SAs, Support, QA
-  - Testing environments
+  - Deeper technical review of how the feature works and how it was built
+  - Working session on specific customer issues, retros on support tickets, etc.
   - Q&A

 - **Feedback**: At end of meeting, remind to share feedback via survey.

 **After meeting:**

-1. (Chair) Shares link to feedback survey. `See example <https://community.mattermost.com/core/pl/7w5w5aou4jfkxm95g6fwkcqxry>`_.
+1. (Chair) Shares link to feedback survey, tailored for each training session to measure its effectiveness. `See example <https://community.mattermost.com/core/pl/7w5w5aou4jfkxm95g6fwkcqxry>`_.

 2. (Chair) Uploads meeting recording and slides to `Google Drive folder <https://drive.google.com/drive/u/0/folders/10Ijgspfz-hsibZMApN2GdDgWr3QfU29>`_, then share in channel. `See example <https://community.mattermost.com/core/pl/dkeh34y5pt8ybrb5mmrfbyy1ee>`_.